pluralsh/documentation/basic-setup-and-deployment/openid-connect.md

+---
+description: What is OIDC and how do you set it up?
+---

 # OpenID Connect

-When you run `plural bundle install <APP-NAME> <BUNDLE-NAME>`, you may be asked about whether or not you want to enable Plural OIDC for that application.
+When you run `plural bundle install` to install an application, you may be asked about whether or not you want to enable Plural OIDC for that application.

 ## What is OpenID Connect?